Whimsy Stick

 All-Done and Cool-Down (1 min)

-Finally, allow possession for 15 seconds after the final capture, then trade the lure for a low-value reward.
+Allow possession for 15 seconds after the final capture, then trade the lure for a low-value reward.
 Verbal “all done” cue.
-Then walk the dog around in slow loops for 60 seconds to drop heart rate before going inside.
+Walk the dog in slow loops for 60 seconds to drop heart rate before going inside.
 Skipping the cool-down is the #1 mistake owners make.
 It is what produces the post-session zoomies that owners mistake for “the flirt pole hyped my dog up.”

 A real Husky case study